-Critically ill patients require intensive comprehensive care and constant monitoring.
-Our team of Critical Care experts, called intensivists, are skilled in the evaluation and management of the critically ill or critically injured patient experiencing a broad range of conditions, as well as in the advanced technology and procedures used in the intensive care unit (ICU).
+Critically ill patients require comprehensive intensive care and constant monitoring.
+Our team of critical care experts, called intensivists, are skilled in the evaluation and management of the critically ill or critically injured patient experiencing a broad range of conditions, as well as in the advanced technology and procedures used in the intensive care unit (ICU).

 The Role of an Intensivist

-Doylestown Health's Critical Care unit is staffed by specially-trained, board-certified intensivists, ready to provide comprehensive care for critically-ill patients.
+Doylestown Health's critical care unit is staffed by specially trained, board-certified intensivists, ready to provide comprehensive care for critically ill patients.

 Conditions That Require Critical Care

-- Patients who require close monitoring such as ventilation, temperature, nutrition, and metabolism.
+- Patients who require close monitoring such as ventilation, temperature, nutrition and metabolism.

 - Patients with a serious infection.
-This could lead to sepsis, which is a complication of serious infection that can lead to organ failure.
+This could lead to sepsis, which is a complication of a serious infection that can lead to organ failure.
 Severe viral infections often compromise the respiratory system or the central nervous system.
 This can cause severe issues including morbidity and increased mortality rates among patients with a compromised immune system.